 See in Glossary > Lighting Settings, navigate to Lightmapping Settings, and set LightmapperA tool in Unity that bakes lightmaps according to the arrangement of lights and geometry in your scene.
 More info

-See in Glossary to EnlightenThe lighting system by Geomerics used in Unity for computing global illumination (GI).
+See in Glossary to EnlightenA lighting system by Geomerics used in Unity for lightmapping and for Realtime Global Illumination.
 More info

 See in Glossary.

 You can perform many of the functions available in this window via scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info